sharmine-s/sql-databases/sql_bites/05_creating_new_data.md

   VALUES( [list of values] );
 ```

-In the list of columns, we can choose to specify only the columns we need to insert values in.
+In the list of columns, we can choose to specify only the columns we need to insert values for.

-For the sake of simplicity, it's best to always specify all columns to insert, except for the `id` column, as it is configured to be generated automatically by PostgreSQL.
+For the sake of simplicity, it's best to always specify _all_ columns to insert, except for the `id` column, as it is configured to be generated automatically by PostgreSQL.

 Run the following in the `psql` REPL:
 ```sql